 It is always freezing in Ukraine

-As a lot of people associate Ukraine with Russia, they also think that the climate in both countries is the same.
-But the freezing temperatures and snow only appear during winter.
-Ukraine is located in the heart of Europe, and is even more southern than Poland or Germany.
-Accordingly, spring and autumn seasons are fairly mild, while summer is hot and sunny enough to swim in the Black Sea!
+Since it’s common for people to associate Ukraine with Russia, there is a common misconception that the climate in both countries is the same.
+But in Ukraine, freezing temperatures and snow appear only in winter.
+Ukraine is located in the heart of Europe, and is more southern than Poland or Germany.
+Spring and autumn are both fairly mild, while summer can be hot and sunny enough to swim in the Black Sea.

 Western Ukrainians are ardent nationalists